HunteRoi/cryptalbum/README.md

 <!-- END TABLE -->

 You will then need to execute the following steps:
+1. Download the dependencies with `yarn install`.

-1. Push the database schema with `yarn db:push`.
+2. Push the database schema with `yarn db:push`.

-2. Run the project startup script with `yarn dev`.
+3. Run the project startup script with `yarn dev`.

 ### Contributing
 We welcome contributions to this project!